blocknative/gas-agent/README.md

    - The agent specifies a `from_block` in each payload, which is the starting block number for the prediction.
    - The `Settlement` value determines how many blocks into the future the prediction is valid for.
-   - The receiver of the payload translates the `Settlement` value into a specific block range based on the chain's block time.
+   - The evaluation endpoint translates the `Settlement` value into a specific block range based on the chain's block time.

 2. **Default Behavior**: